This week on 30 minutes or less we make one of my top five favourite salmon dishes, miso salmon.

 7:00 pm

 At 7:00 the rice and quinoa was done so I drained it in a mesh sieve.
 While the rice and the quinoa were draining I put the empty pot back on the stove and let any residual water dry out over the burner.
-I then added 1 tsp butter and 1 tsp olive oil along with 2 cups of raw baby spinach.
+I then added 1 teaspoon butter and 1 teaspoon olive oil along with 2 cups of raw baby spinach.
 I cooked the spinach for about 45 seconds, stirring, and then added the rice and quinoa back in along with some salt and pepper.

 7:03 pm